 Check out our tips for finding the right pair of jeans for you here.

-2. A pack of white t-shirts
+2. A stack of white t-shirts

 Buy in bulk.
 Wear.
 Repeat.

-3. Button-up shirt
+3. Oxford shirt

 4. Jogger sweatpants